EttyKitty/llmcord/README.md

 - If you're having issues, try my suggestions [here](https://github.com/jakobdylanc/llmcord/issues/19)

 - Only models from OpenAI API and xAI API are "user identity aware" because only they support the "name" parameter in the message object.
 Hopefully more providers support this in the future.

+- ⭐If you use a model that outputs chain-of-thought in `<think>` tags (like DeepSeek R1), the bot will automatically strip these tags (and contents) from the final response to keep the chat clean, and log that it did so.

 - PRs are welcome :)